mariodelimadobr/mariodelimadobr/README.md

-:octocat: I'm Father and DevOps self-taught.
+:octocat: I'm Father, self-taught and DevOps.

 if ( like === true ):